-Millions are currently enjoying a day off to commemorate Labor Day which has been a national holiday in the USA and Canada since 1894.
+Millions will enjoy a day off to commemorate Labor Day on 2 September 2013 which has been a national holiday in the USA and Canada since 1894.

 Labor Day is always on the first Monday of September and is a tribute to all the working men and women.
 The day also typically symbolizes the last day of summer on the onset of fall.
 The origins of Labor Day are disputed with some believing that a union machinist called Matthew Maguire proposed the first national holiday.
 Some believe that Peter J. McGuire suggested the dedicated day after watching a festival held elsewhere.